 Our practice tests are not related to the Official GED Practice Test™ produced and distributed by the American Council on Education (ACE) and the GED Testing Service.
 ACE and GED Testing Service LLC have not approved, authorized, endorsed, or been involved in the development of, or licensed the substantive content of these practice tests.

 Regulations vary by state, but in general you qualify to sit for the GED exam if you:

 - are at least 18 years old.
 If you are 16 or 17 you must have an approved age waiver.

 - are not enrolled any other school program, and have not already received a high school diploma.

 - have a valid, current, government-issued photo ID such as a driver’s license.
 Other examples of acceptable ID include passports, U.S. Military ID, certain Tribal ID’s, and Mexican Consular ID’s.

-The GED, TASC, and HiSET certificate or diploma is the equivalency of a regular High School Diploma, and is accepted by virtually all government organizations, recruiters, employers and colleges in the United States.
+The GED certificate or diploma is the equivalency of a regular High School Diploma, and is accepted by virtually all government organizations, recruiters, employers and colleges in the United States.